 The Vincentian Center for Church and Society was established at St. John's in 1994 as a means of relating this Catholic and Vincentian University to the greater civil and ecclesial communities.
 The center sponsors a range of programs for Church personnel and conducts Vincentian research on poverty and social justice.
 Since 1995, the Vincentian Center for Church and Society at St. John's has offered programs in management for pastors and seminarians.

 Faculty

-Faculty for the acculturation seminar are drawn from St. John's University faculty who teach in the departments of anthropology, business, law, psychology, speech, and theology; staff of the Vincentian Center; diocesan administrators; foreign-born resident priests; and experienced pastors.
+Faculty for the acculturation seminar are drawn from St. John's University faculty (business, law, theology, psychology, speech, and anthropology), staff of the Vincentian Center, diocesan administrators, and foreignborn resident priests, as well as experienced pastors.

 Program Coordinator